Skip to content Skip to left sidebar Skip to right sidebar Skip to footer

 The municipality reminds private property owners to check the trees on their properties regularly for signs of the beetle and to safeguard infected trees by cutting off overhanging branches as a first step.

 Infected plant material can be dumped at the municipality dumping sits on the R102 (airport road).
-Please indicate to the personnel on site that the wood is contaminated and is not intended for composting or mulching.
-Solarising of plant material (entirely covering materials using black plastic bags and leaving it in hot sun) has also been recommended.
+Please indicate to the personnel on-site that the wood is contaminated and is not intended for composting or mulching.
+Solarising of plant material (entirely covering materials using black plastic bags and leaving it in the hot sun) has also been recommended.

 More information regarding the beetle and related matters: